mkj28/semversions/README.md

 # semversions
-For testing semantic versions in git commits
+For testing semantic-like versions in git commits